Facts and Figures

 Older census details are available in the History Section.

 With the rolling register system the figure changes during the year.
-It will also increase when the scheduled boundary changes come into effect in 2019.

 - Area - 1,011 hectares, 2,498 acres.